zealdocs/zeal/README.md

 ## Windows binary

-A 64-bit Windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/fbi5pr1gg706gvm/zeal.zip) (24M).
+A 64-bit Windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/odiu8vqvnec2jre/zeal.zip) (24M).

 ## TODO

- * Configuration (customisable hotkey instead of hardcoded Alt+Space, remember window size, etc.)
  * Support for global hotkeys under platforms other than Linux/X11 and Windows (OSX)
  * Search enhancements - some ideas:
    1. Allow selecting subset of docsets to search in.